Quansight/Quansight-website/apps/labs/posts/duckdb-when-used-to-frames_part2.md

 ```
 BinderException: Binder Error: WHERE clause cannot contain window functions!
 ```
 There's not much that we (nor DuckDB) can do about this: window functions get evaluated after filters, so this is (and has to be) an illegal operation.
-Fortunately, SQL also comes with a `'QUALIFY'` clause, which gets evaluated after window functions - using that, we can match the pandas/Polars output (barring row order, but it's best to never make assumptions about that when writing SQL).
+Fortunately, SQL also comes with a `'QUALIFY'` clause, which gets evaluated after window functions - using that, we can match the pandas/Polars output.

 ```python
 duckdb.sql(